ekelhala/ekelhala/README.md

 ### 👋 Hi there!
-- 👀 I’m interested in full-stack web development
+- 👀 I’m a university student who is interested in embedded & web development
-- 🌱 I’m currently learning Python & JavaScript frameworks
+- 🌱 I’m currently learning Pico SDK and Typescript
 - 📫 How to reach me?
 By email! emil.kelhala@gmail.com

 <!---